juji-io/datalevin/doc/query.md

 processed concurrently.
 The resulting relations are joined afterwards, and the order of which is based on result size.

-### Dynamic plan search policy (new)

-The plan search space initially considers all join orders exhaustively, for the early steps have huge impact on the quality of the final plan.
-When the number of plans considered reaches a user configurable threshold, the planner turns the search policy to a greedy one.
-The shrinkage of plan search space in the later stages of planning has relatively little impact on quality of the final plan, while results in significant savings in memory consumption and planning time for those complex queries that reach the threshold.

 ### Left-deep join tree

 Our planner generates left-deep join trees, which may not be optimal [8], but